rsmp-nordic/tlc_programming/overview.md

 # Overview
-An RSMP TLC Program is a standardized way to describe a signal program for a traffic light controller.
+An RSMP TLC Program is a standardized and vendor-neutral way to describe a signal program for a traffic light controller.

 ```mermaid
 graph LR